lightbits/lightbits.github.io/euler/euler.markdown

 <!-- In the example from the previous section we didn't run into any issues because the true rotation was nowhere near gimbal lock.
 But what if the book is standing on its side and we take our photo from a 45 degree pitch: -->

-It's not like we can't select rx,ry,rz to match the photo though: (-90,45,-90) looks like this:
+It's not like we can't select Euler angles that match the photo though: (-90,45,-90) looks like this:

 ![](sideways45.png)